Wanda Bottesi

-Wanda Bottesi (1923 – 1 September 2018) was an Austrian Righteous Among the Nations.
+Wanda Bottesi (1923 – 2008) was an Austrian Righteous Among the Nations.
 She was born in Innsbruck.
 In the summer of 1944 she rescued the Jews Lorraine Justman-Visnicki and Mirjam Fuchs from the deportation to a concentration camp.
 First she took the women to her apartment and hid them for a few weeks.
 A friend of her, police inspector Anton Dietz, managed to fake documents which declared the women Christian Poles.
 This way Lorraine Justman-Visnicki and Mirjam Fuchs could survive the war, working as foreign workers.
-Bottesi died in Innsbruck on 1 September 2018.
+Bottesi died in Innsbruck in 2008.
 In November, a tree was planted in her memory in Jerusalem, Israel.